 The strategy of any company (that is, if it’s well-managed, aims at economic and financial results, business continuity, brand expansion, respect for standards and legislation, respect for the safety of workers and users of its products and services, and sustainability.

 No one buys a software subscription for the sake of having it.
-If we have use a management tool, it’s because we have some business requirement to meet.
+If we have used a management tool, it’s because we have some business requirements to meet.